-In September 2017 Marquisha Dickson was accepted in the Learn, Earn, Advance, Prosper program.
+In September 2017 Marquisha Dickson was accepted in the Learn, Earn, Advance, Prosper (L.E.A.P) program.
 Based on Ms. Dickson's work and professional history she was afforded an opportunity to complete her L.E.A.P. training at the Department of Human Services.

-After performing the duties of her role diligently throughout her L.E.A.P. experience, she successfully transitioned from a L.E.A.P. trainee to a full-time position in August 2018 that incorporates Ms. Dickson's professional aptitude and personal passion.
-In the process, Ms. Dickson become the first L.E.A.P. trainee to earn an opportunity to serve as a Vocational Development Specialist.
+After performing the duties of her role diligently throughout her L.E.A.P. experience, she successfully transitioned from a LEAP trainee to a full-time position in August 2018 that incorporates Ms. Dickson's professional aptitude and personal passion.
+In the process, Ms. Dickson made history by becoming the first L.E.A.P. trainee to earn an opportunity to serve as a Vocational Development Specialist.

-Given Ms. Dickson's experience in a workforce development program, it is fitting that she is assigned to the division of Customer Workforce Employment, and Training at the Department of Human Services.
+Given Ms. Dickson's experience in a workforce development program, it is fitting that she is assigned to the division of Customer Workforce Employment and Training at the Department of Human Services.
 Her commitment to serving the District's TANF families, along with a strong work ethic, has proven to be an asset to operations and has positioned Ms. Dickson to continue her ascendance.